Knitting patterns are available in both Easy & Intermediate version.

 Row 31: K2TOG, K3, SSK, K2TOG, K3, SSK.
 (10 sts total) (rearrange sts if necessary)

+Cut yarn, leaving approx. 10cm tail, thread through the loop and pull tight to close the hole.
+Seam the yarn inside to secure.
 By this stage, I seamed all the other cast on & end tails to tidy up, and leaving the last Yellow cast on thread for closing up later on.
 Now, comes the face embroidery time!
 I personally use 6mm black safety eyes, but if you are making this for a baby, please embroidery the eyes instead.

 Thanks for reading and happy knitting! ♥